sproof/docs/docs/schema.rst

 Revoke
 ----------

-To revoke a receiver of a document the ``DOCUMENT_RECEIVER_REVOKE`` event is needed.
+To revoke a receiver of a document, the ``DOCUMENT_RECEIVER_REVOKE`` event is needed.

 .. code-block:: javascript

     {
       "$schema": "http://json-schema.org/draft-06/schema#",
       "title": "Document receiver revoke",
-      "description": "Revoke a sproof document receiver event", "type": "object",
+      "description": "Event to revoke a sproof document receiver", "type": "object",
       properties : {
         "eventType" : {